 I definitely eat more broccoli in one sitting when it’s broccoli casserole for dinner.
 This might be true of all vegetables actually.
-Green Bean Casserole, Sweet Potato Casserole, and this Pasta with Peas recipe all have the benefit of making a vegetable extra appealing.
+Green Bean Casserole, Sweet Potato Casserole, Asparagus Casserole, and this Pasta with Peas recipe all have the benefit of making a vegetable extra appealing.

 Why You’ll Love this Recipe